 Until the recent passage of HB 133, though, the state of Wyoming currently defines illegal gambling as, “risking any property for gain contingent in whole or part upon lot, chance, or outcome of an event, including sporting events, over which person taking a risk has no control.”

 Wyoming’s view on gambling is different than most other states.
-In most states the laws say that an activity is game of chance (ie a gambling activity) if a significant percentage of the outcome is deemed to be strictly based on variance.
+In most states, the laws say that an activity is a game of chance (ie a gambling activity) if a significant percentage of the outcome is deemed to be strictly based on variance.

 In Wyoming, however, if there is even the slightest element of luck involved it will almost always be considered gambling and therefore illegal.
 The few exceptions they’ve made to this rule include charitable gambling and various forms of social gambling.

 The prospects of legal sports betting were bleak for Wyoming, like most of the US, until the landmark Supreme Court decision of 2018 that we mentioned before.

 It all started with a lawsuit brought by the state of New Jersey trying to repeal the Professional and Amateur Sports Protection Act (PASPA) which had been put in place in 1992.
 PASPA essentially banned sports betting at a federal level, with the only full exemption being Nevada.

 In May of 2018, SCOTUS ruled in favor of New Jersey’s appeal.
 While it doesn’t make all sports gambling legal in America, it does offer every state the autonomy to decide for itself how it should proceed.

 To date, more than 20 states in the US have legal sports betting or have introduced legislation to legalize sports betting.
 Wyoming, as of now, is not one of those states.
 Keep reading for our take on the future of regulated sports betting in Wyoming.

 Historically, Wyoming has dragged its feet when it comes to gambling laws.